rajveerb/lotus/README.md

 2. No current support for DDP setting
 3. **LotusMap** is approximate, checkout our paper for additional information

-We claim issues 1 and 2 as a limitation as we simply have not tested the system in those setting.
+We claim issues 1 and 2 as a limitation as we simply have not tested the system in these settings yet.

 ## Cite Lotus